McIndi/delve/README.md

 ## Advanced: Automated Build & Packaging For Air-Gapped Systems

+### Automated Build & Packaging for Air-Gapped Systems

-You can use `bootstrap.py` to automate build, packaging, and asset management for deployment to air-gapped systems.
-Containerization is another possible solution for deployment to air gapped systems, but this utility makes possible deployment to air gapped systems with no dependency on the target system.
+You can use `bootstrap.py` to automate building, packaging, and asset management for deployment to air-gapped systems.
+While containerization is also supported, this utility enables deployment to air-gapped environments without requiring dependencies on the target system.

-After running the following commands, you will have a zip file under `./dist/` that contains everything needed to deploy delve to an air-gapped system including source code, python interpreter, frontend and backend dependencies, etc.:
+After running the following commands, you will have a zip file under `./dist/` containing everything needed to deploy Delve to an air-gapped system, including source code, Python interpreter, frontend and backend dependencies, and more:

 - Clean build artefacts:
   ```bash